javolution/javolution-cpp/README.md

         </dependency>
 ```

-In order to guarantee worst case execution time and internal heap memory (managed by Javolution) can be enabled during bundle activation and the maximum heap usage can be shown at deactivation.
+In order to reduce potential jitter Type::FastHeap can be enabled during bundle activation and the maximum heap usage can be shown at deactivation.
 Small immutable objects (such as java::lang::Boolean, java::lang::Char, java::lang::Integer, etc.) are manipulated by value (value-types) and don't use the heap.

 ```cpp
 int main(int, char**) {